nginxinc/ansible-role-nginx/README.md

       - name: ansible.posix
         version: 1.2.0
     ```
-    **Note:** You can alternatively install the Ansible community distribution if you don't want to manage individual collections.
+    **Note:** You can alternatively install the Ansible community distribution (what is known as the "old" Ansible) if you don't want to manage individual collections.
 *   Instructions on how to install Ansible can be found in the [Ansible website](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#upgrading-ansible-from-version-2-9-and-older-to-version-2-10-or-later).

 ### Jinja2

 *   This role uses Jinja2 templates.
 Ansible base installs Jinja2 by default, but depending on your install and/or upgrade path, you might be running an outdated version of Jinja2.
-The minimum required version of Jinja2 for this role is `2.11`.
+The minimum version of Jinja2 required for the role to properly function is `2.11`.
 *   Instructions on how to install Jinja2 can be found in the [Jinja2 website](https://jinja.palletsprojects.com/en/2.11.x/intro/#installation).

 ### Molecule

-*   Molecule `3.x` is used to test the various functionalities of the role.
+*   Molecule is used to test the various functionalities of the role.
+The recommended version of Molecule to test this role is `3.3`.
 *   Instructions on how to install Molecule can be found in the [Molecule website](https://molecule.readthedocs.io/en/latest/installation.html).

 ## Installation